timotejroiko/discord.js-light/README.md

 ## Caching Behavior

-Below is a quick summary and explanation on caches and caching behavior:
+Below is a quick summary and explanation on caches:

 ### Guilds